neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 [data aggregation and broadcasting](xarray:user-guide/computation.html), and
 - use `xarray`'s built-in [plotting methods](xarray:user-guide/plotting.html).

-As an example, here's how you can use the `sel` method to select subsets of
+As an example, here's how you can use {meth}`xarray.Dataset.sel` to select subsets of
 data:

 ```python